Envek/after_commit_everywhere/README.md

 end
 ```

-However, if you do something in models that requires defining such ad-hoc transactional callbacks, it may indicate that your models have too many responsibilities and these methods should be extracted to separate secialized layers (service objects, etc).
+However, if you do something in models that requires defining such ad-hoc transactional callbacks, it may indicate that your models have too many responsibilities and these methods should be extracted to separate specialized layers (service objects, etc).

 ## Development